The day I kissed a dead man

 Somewhere in the depths of a Parisian cemetery there is a tombstone with my lipstick on it.

-In fact my lips weren’t the only ones to touch it.
-It is smothered in red from people all over the world who wanted to kiss a dead man.
+It is smothered in red from people all over the world.
+People who wanted to kiss a dead man.

-When I found Oscar Wilde’s resting place on that crisp autumnal day I was overcome.
+When I found Oscar Wilde’s resting place one crisp autumnal day I was overcome.
 I harbour a deep intimacy with the writers I read and it was this feeling that drew me to kiss the tombstone.

 As a matter of fact, I am always drawn to touch and I don’t think I’m the only one.

-Have you noticed that in any place of cultural and creative significance in the world there is a little roped barricade?
+Have you noticed that in any place of cultural significance there is a little roped barricade?
 Sometimes there’s even a guard.

 Yup.
 I’ve noticed them too.
 They are for people like me.

 They’re for the touchers.